 Too much marketing and not enough meat

-May 8, 2008 by Carol Bean
+May 8, 2008

 A message to the SeniorServ list from Allan Kleiman alerted me to BigScreenLive.
 Since I’m always interested in what’s available for older adults, especially the ones with limited computer experience, I had to instantly check it out.
 Now, the upfront disclaimer here is that I haven’t actually tried it out yet, but I do see a few problems right off the bat.